25 Amazing Facts About Science for School Assembly.

 Animal Intelligence.

-Many animals demonstrate surprising problem-solving skills.
+Many animals show impressive problem-solving abilities.

-The work of researchers like Dr. John Marzluff illustrates the cognitive abilities of these remarkable birds.
+For example, crows can create tools and use them to obtain food.
+The work of researchers like Dr. John Marzluff highlights the cognitive skills of these remarkable birds.

-School Assembly About Science: Fascinating Physics Phenomena
+School Assembly on Science: Fascinating Physics Phenomena

 The Power of Light